3nol/how-to-git/05_advanced/README.md

     This example targets the use in Java development, as all unnecessary files that may come up in this environment are ignored there.

-## Interaction with private remote repositories
+## Interaction with private/secured remote repositories

 As mentioned, you can clone (and pull/push) either via HTTPS or SSH.
 When it comes to private repositories, you also need to authenticate yourself.
 Most remote hosts allow using SSH keys for authentication, which are very convenient.

-Here is a tutorial on how to set them up for GitHub (the setup on GitLab is similar):
+Here is a tutorial on how to set them up for GitHub (the setup is similar on GitLab):

 1. Using the `ssh-keygen` command, generate a key pair.
 See `man ssh-keygen` for details.
 2. This command will generate two files, corresponding to your private and your public key.
-    The public key is identified by its extensions `.pub`.
+    The public key is identified by its extension `.pub`.
 3. Regarding the _private_ key:
     - Never share it with anyone!
 It is your secret passkey.
     - Go to the file `~/.ssh/config`.
 If it does not exist, create it.